Top Pick: JessEm 08530

 When to Buy vs. Festool

-As Rockler is a leading innovator, they have created a system that is very appealing.
+Rockler is a leading innovator, so they have created a very appealing system.

 But it has a few limitations: